 “Well, maybe you could tell him that one of us is…sorry.”

 I said, “He won’t ever know you all were here.”

 Her friends urged her to join them in the yard.
 She stared at me.
 “I’m a…I’m a criminal justice major.
 I’m sure that’s hard to believe.”

 I said, “Ha.
-Well, I’ve been a guest of the criminal justice system.
-You’re upstanding next to them.”
+Well, I’ve known a few guests of the criminal justice system.
+They would swear you’re upstanding next to the system.”

 She grinned.
 “That’s…surprising.
 I guess, people can be reformed.”

 “Not by a prison but yeah.
 It happens.”